This Gluten-Free Vegan Apple Cake is perfectly spiced, packed full of sweet, juicy apples and is so easy to make!

 - it’s super moist

 - it’s rich and nutty

-- perfectly spiced
+- it’s perfectly spiced

-- so easy to make!
+- it’s easy to make

 Instead of adding large chunks of apple, I went for grated apple.
 It’s much easier as you don’t have to peel the apple first, and this method also allows you to pack in tons of apples and helps create an amazingly squidgy texture.